How do I move accounts between organizations in AWS Organizations?

-In either case, plan how you will do the following with each member account:
+In either case, plan the following for each member account:

 - Remove the member account from the old organization.

-- Send an invite from the new organization.
+- Send an invite to the member account from the new organization.

 - Accept the invite to the new organization from the member account.

-If you want the master account of the old organization to also join the new organization, do the following:
+If you want the payer account of the old organization to also join the new organization, do the following:

 - Remove the member accounts from the organization using the preceding process.